Acestridium: Species

+Acestridium contains the following valid recognized species:

+Distribution and habitat

 Acestridium species are native to small streams of the Amazon region of Brazil, Venezuela, and Colombia.
 Species of this genus are found in litter banks.

+Characteristics

 Members of this genus typically are long and thin, or 'twiglike' and superficially resemble the genus Farlowella of the same family.
-Adult length is 5–7 cm and each species shows adaptation for camouflage in the water margins - bright green leaf like in Acestridium dichromum and varigated brown in other species.
+Adult length is 5–7 cm and each species shows adaptation for camouflage in the water margins - bright green leaf like in Acestridium dichromum and variegated brown in other species.